Have you ever gone to a program to talk about the problems with

 What would we do to change this?
 There are lots of things we can do to make our political system more functional, but taking these three political reform steps would give Texas voters the tools we need to conduct a voter revolt that would shake up politics in Texas all the way to the top of the Capitol dome.

-Step One is to End Straight Ticket Voting: Legislation has been repeatedly introduced, but never passed, to eliminate this option for Texas voters, forcing them to mark each ballot.
-It is a small, but necessary step, to making voters think before they vote.
-Only 10 states allow for straight ticket voting.
+Step One is to End Straight Ticket Voting: (This was accomplished in the 2017 Legislative Session and will be in place for the 2020 Presidential election.)
+Now, Texas voters will have to think before they vote -- actually read down the list of candidates and choose in each race or not.
+The beauty is that independents and minor party candidates (Libertarian and Green, for now in Texas) will more likely be seen.
+Very few states now allow for straight ticket voting.
 This included Texas until the 2017 legislative session.
 This is anti-competitive mechanism was ended (starting in 2020) for both parties to keep voters captive -- providing a "coattail effect" -- with the passage of HB 25.
 Read this Amarillo Globe Opinion Editorial for more.

 Step Two is to pass Initiative, Referendum and Recall (I, R & R): The mother of all reforms is the citizens’ right to statewide initiative and referendum -- the right to petition to place new laws or a vote to revoke laws already passed, on the ballot.
 Twenty-four states have enjoyed the citizens’ right to petition to place initiatives and referendums on the statewide ballot since the early 1900s.
 These rights were secured during the agrarian populist era.
 Texas just missed the boat in 1905 and it failed in the legislature.
 However, in 1912, Texans a constitutional change that granted I&R (including the right to recall) at the municipal level only -- in home rule cities (cities with at least 5,000 population and a city charter).